 Some products require a Non-Disclosure Agreement (NDA) and/or release embargo when giving information or codes for products.
 TechRaptor will accept and follow any NDA's and embargoes that are laid out by developers and publishers - provided they do not request changes to the editorial process.
 Should the developer request we write an article a certain way due to an NDA or pre-release info, we will find a way to cover the game without those restrictions.

 If an embargo or non-disclosure agreement would preclude us from talking about something until post-launch, we will not agree to it and instead disclose this fact to our readership and obtain the game through retail methods.
-If writers are able to obtain a game before Western release, the developer will be contacted before publishing a review.

 - NDAs and embargoes laid out by developers will be followed